hsf-training/hsf-training-scikit-hep-webpage/_episodes/06-lorentz-vectors.md

 # Jet clustering

+In a high-energy pp collision, for instance, a spray of hadrons is produced which is clustered into `jets' of particles and this method/process is called jet-clustering.
+The anti-kt jet clustering algorithm is one such algorithm used to combine particles/hadrons that are close to each other into jets.

 Some people need to do jet-clustering at the analysis level.
 The fastjet package makes it possible to do that an (Awkward) array at a time.

 ~~~